-YES - there is the alternative of requiring direct intimation.
-That option is rejected as with minimal expense a potential objector can protect their position by lodging a caveat:
+YES - the alternative would be to require direct intimation.
+That option has been rejected as with minimal expense a potential objector can protect their position by lodging a caveat:

 In 1971 - the policy decision taken was to continue to make it mandatory for these petitions to be advertised on the walls of court.
-That was seen as the right policy response1 on the basis that these appointments are dealt with administratively and there was no evident abuse of process that would justify putting added costs onto pursuers in order to provide 'direct intimation'.
+That was seen as the right policy response on the basis that these appointments are dealt with administratively and there was no evident abuse of process that would justify putting added costs onto pursuers in order to provide 'direct intimation'.
 In practice it is left it up to potential objectors to make their objections known to the court, and lodging a caveat provided an inexpensive mechanism to do so.

-In 2025 - respondents to the 2025 Public Consultation rejected direct intimation by the petitioner.
+In 2025 - respondents to the latest Public Consultation rejected direct intimation by the petitioner.
 Again the administrative approach of using caveats combined with advertising (via online intimation) was considered to be the right policy response.